The Door (Fear the Walking Dead): Plot

 Alone at his cabin, John (Garret Dillahunt) prepares to commit suicide, but he is interrupted by walkers washing ashore.
 While investigating the perimeter, John finds Morgan (Lennie James) and Dakota (Zoe Colletti), who are hiding from Virginia's rangers.
 A walker horde blocks the only bridge out of the area.
-John agrees to help them get through the horde, but refuses to join Morgan's new community despite Morgan’s continued enticements.
+John agrees to help them get through the horde, but refuses to join Morgan's new community despite Morgan's continued enticements.

 Virginia (Colby Minifie) contacts Morgan, revealing that she is holding Grace (Karen David), Daniel (Ruben Blades), Sarah (Mo Collins), June (Jenna Elfman), and Wes (Colby Hollman) hostage to ensure Dakota's safety.
-Ranger Marcus (Justin Smith) finds the cabin and captures Morgan, forcing John to kill him.
-By modifying an old truck, the three of them drive their way through the horde, but before John can go back, Morgan arranges a meeting with Virginia at John's cabin to force John out of his isolation.
-While Morgan absents himself, John discovers that Dakota's knife has the same handle as the one involved in Cameron’s death.
+Ranger Marcus (Justin Smith) finds the cabin and captures Morgan.
+To save Morgan, John kills Ranger Marcus.
+After modifying an old truck, the three of them (John, Morgan, and Dakota) drive their way through the horde, but before John can go back, Morgan arranges a meeting with Virginia at John's cabin to force John out of his isolation.
+While Morgan absents himself, John discovers that Dakota's knife has the same handle as the one involved in Cameron's death.
 Dakota confesses to the murder and shoots John in order to protect her secret.
 Morgan sees the knife when he returns and realizes the truth.
 At gunpoint, Dakota orders Morgan to take her to his settlement as planned.
 She reveals she was the one who saved him at Humbug's Gulch after Virginia shot him, and explains the only reason she saved him was because she wanted him to kill Virginia.

 Meanwhile, Dwight (Austin Amelio) brings Alicia (Alycia Debnam-Carey) and Charlie (Alexa Nisenson) to the new settlement.
 Morgan radios Dwight and Althea (Maggie Grace) to tell them to prepare for an impending battle against the Pioneers.
 Alerted by Morgan, June finds John stranded outside his cabin, but he has already died and reanimated.
 A devastated June puts him down.